Search programs

 5 Best Degrees for the FBI

-With more than 37,000 employees at hundreds of locations throughout the U.S., there is a broad range of job types that the FBI represents.
+With more than 35,000 employees at hundreds of locations throughout the U.S., the FBI represents a broad range of job types.
 Most of these jobs call for a bachelor’s degree, but this can be either in-person or online.
 If you are considering a job in the FBI, the following areas of study are good options to advance your FBI career.

 1. Criminal justice